 FGFR3 mutation incidence: The incidence of activating FGFR3 mutations in bladder cancer has been estimated to be as high as 75% in non-muscle invasive bladder cancer (NMIBC) and up to 20% in muscle invasive bladder cancer (MIBC).

-We are developing a small molecule inhibitor of FGFR2 that is active against multiple acquired resistance mutations that arise during treatment with other FGFR inhibitors.
+Our second product candidate, TYRA-200, is a small molecule inhibitor of FGFR2 that is designed to be active against multiple acquired resistance mutations that arise during treatment with other FGFR inhibitors.

-Resistance to currently approved FGFR inhibitors for FGFR2 fusion positive intrahepatic cholangiocarcinoma (ICC) has been reported due to acquired mutations in multiple regions of the molecule, including the gatekeeper and molecular brake regions of FGFR2.
+Resistance to currently approved FGFR inhibitors for FGFR2 fusion positive intrahepatic cholangiocarcinoma (ICC) has been reported due to acquired mutations in FGFR2 , including the gatekeeper and residues comprising the molecular brake.

 Indication: Bile duct and solid tumors